Introduction

 Structure of a Source File

-A MICAL file consists of an optional shebang line followed by a sequence of items.
+A MICAL file consists of a sequence of items.
 Each item is one of:

-2. Prefix Block — a key followed by {, a body of items, and a closing }.
+- Prefix Block — a key alone on its line, followed by a body of more-indented items.
 See Prefix Blocks.

-Blank lines (empty or whitespace-only) are ignored between items.
+Blank lines and comment-only lines are ignored between items.

 Comments

-key value # this is part of the value
+key value # this is an inline comment

 Directives

-A # at the beginning of a line (before any indentation) immediately followed by a word (no space between # and the word) is parsed as a directive.
+A # at column 0 (before any indentation) immediately followed by a word (no space between # and the word) is parsed as a directive.

 #include path/to/file

-A directive consists of a name (the word after #) and arguments (the rest of the line, parsed as a Line String).
+A directive consists of a name (the word after #) and arguments (the rest of the line, parsed as a Line String; inline comments are recognized in the argument part).
 It is syntactically distinct from a comment because there is no space between # and the first character.

-Note: a # that appears after indentation (spaces) at the start of a line is always treated as a comment, never as a directive, even if it is immediately followed by a word.
+Directives are recognized only at column 0.
+A # that appears after indentation, or anywhere else on a line (preceded by a space), is always a comment, even if it is immediately followed by a word:

 #indented_word value